One of the major differences between a volunteer trip abroad and a regular holiday is the kind of living arrangements you get.

 Louisa Culley (VolSoler in Thailand)

 Volunteering Solutions is very particular about the safety and hygiene of its overseas volunteers.
-It is for this reason that all volunteer accommodations are strategically chosen in a decent neighbourhood of the destinations.
+It is for this reason that all volunteer accommodations are strategically chosen in a decent neighborhood of the destinations.
 One can always find stores for all necessary day-to-day items nearby, along with ATMs, cyber cafe, restaurants, medical stores and more.

 Isabelle Fischer (VolSoler in South Africa)